By Dr J Floor Anthoni (2001)

 productive farms extend today.
 The extensive forests of kahikatea

-swamp cypress have been cut up entirely to make butter boxes.
-A few forests
+swamp cypress have been cut up entirely to make butter boxes for exporting

-Then the Department of Conservation almost allowed this precious heritage
+by private initiative.
+Then the Department of Conservation almost allowed

-and mountain vegetation.
-Everywhere introduced predators like feral cats,
+the native forests and mountain vegetation.
+Everywhere introduced predators

-threats remain, also inside national parks.
-Conservation there is thus
+on land, the threats remain, also inside national parks.
+Conservation there

 f022119: people visiting a marine reserve with a dive mask